-The institution has a regular in-house practice of planning the curriculum for each year.
+The institute has a consistent in-house practice of planning the curriculum every year.

-The CDC and IQAC committees of the college play a pivotal role in suggesting 'need of the hour ideas' to enrich the curriculum.
-These ideas are worked upon and adopted by adding new teaching methodologies, courses, workshops, activities etc.
+The CDC and IQAC committees of the college play a key role in proposing novel endeavours to enhance the curriculum.
+These ideas are tailored as per the requirement and adopted by adding new teaching methodologies, courses, workshops, activities etc.

-The needs and suggestions of the students, employers and practice teaching schools obtained from the feedback collected are taken into consideration to revise the existing activities or planning new events/practices.
+The prerequisites and recommendations of the employers and practice teaching schools obtained from the feedback collected are deliberated upon to revise the existing activities if required or plan new events/practices.

 Alumni, through their suggestions and contribution in activities organized for student-teachers help in planning, revising and enriching the curriculum.
-The existing activities are reviewed and adapted as per the feedback obtained from the students to ensure optimal benefits.
+The existing activities are reviewed and adapted as per the feedback obtained from the students.

-By taking into consideration all the inputs given by the stakeholders and their own plans for enhancing the curriculum, the faculty of the institution plans the academic calendar at the beginning of the year.
+The inputs of the stakeholders and plans of the faculty members contribute in enhancing the curriculum and planning the academic calendar at the beginning of the year.

-The institution also ensures to adapt its planned activities or making mid-course corrections in the academic calendar, taking into account situational/ local conditions.
-For example: The pandemic and late admissions called for changes in schedule, shift to online modes and introduction of new activities and courses.
+The institution also ensures to adapt its planned activities or make 'need of the hour' mid-course corrections in the academic calendar, taking into account situational/ local conditions.